 Super-Efficient Equipment and Appliance Deployment (SEAD)

-The Super-Efficient Equipment and Appliance Deployment (SEAD) Initiative is a joint CEM Initiative / Energy Efficiency Hub task group that works to promote the manufacture, purchase, and use of energy-efficient appliances, lighting, and equipment worldwide.
+The SEAD Initiative is a joint CEM Initiative and Energy Efficiency Hub Task Group.
+It promotes the manufacture and sale of energy-efficient appliances, lighting, and equipment worldwide.
 It is coordinated by the International Energy Agency.

-At its core, SEAD is about governments working together to save energy, turning knowledge into action to advance global market transformation for energy efficient products.
+At its core, SEAD is about governments working together to reduce energy use, bills and emissions.
+It does this by turning knowledge into action, to help transform the global market for energy-efficient products.

 Doubling the energy efficiency of these products would bring substantial energy demand savings, avoid greenhouse gas emissions, promote business innovation, and ensure consumer access to affordable and high-performing technologies.
-To do this, the UK and the IEA have launched Product Efficiency Call to Action, the largest ever international initiative on appliance energy efficiency.
+To do this, in 2021 the UK and the IEA launched the Product Efficiency Call to Action, the largest ever international initiative on appliance energy efficiency.

 - Set countries on a trajectory to double the efficiency of key products sold globally by 2030